ricardojmendez/spec-kit/templates/commands/specify.md

 You **MUST** consider the user input before proceeding (if not empty).

+## Spec Number Option

+Users can optionally specify a custom spec number when creating a feature by including it in their command.
+This is particularly useful for matching issue tracker numbers (GitHub issues, Jira tickets, etc.).

+**How to recognize spec number in user input:**

+- `--spec-number <number>` or `-SpecNumber <number>` format
+- Keywords like "issue #42", "ticket 123", "for issue 1234"
+- Direct number references: "spec 42", "number 99"

+**Examples of user input with spec number:**

+- "Add user authentication --spec-number 42"
+- "Fix login timeout for issue #123" (extract `123`)
+- "Implement payment API as spec 1234" (use `1234`)
+- "Add search feature --spec-number 99 --branch-prefix feature/"

+**If spec number is specified:**

+1. Extract the number from the user input
+2. Validate it's a positive integer
+3. Remove the spec number specification from the feature description before processing
+4. Pass the number to the script using the appropriate parameter:
+   - Bash: `--spec-number 42`
+   - PowerShell: `-SpecNumber 42`

+**If no spec number is specified:** The script will auto-increment from the highest existing spec number (default behavior).

+**Priority order:**
+1. `--spec-number` CLI parameter (highest priority)
+2. `SPECIFY_SPEC_NUMBER` environment variable
+3. Auto-increment (default)

 ## Branch Prefix Option

 Users can optionally specify a branch prefix when creating a feature by including it in their command.
 Look for these patterns in the user input: